gordon2012/portfolio-fullpage/README.md

 - begin to partition content in about page
 - complete content partitioning in about page
 - create foundation of portfolio page
+- fix flexbox and images in portfolio page